chocolatey/choco-wiki/Installation-Licensed.md

  * Follow all of the instructions above except the `choco upgrade chocolatey.extension` command, that will not work with the trial license as the license will not be recognized by the licensed source.
  * Instead download the `chocolatey.extension` (licensed package) from the provided download link location and remember where you saved it.
  * Now run this command: `choco upgrade chocolatey.extension --pre --source c:\folder\where\downloaded\nupkg\resides` (or you can use `install` instead of `upgrade`). **Note**: Source location is not `--source c:\downloads\chocolatey.extension.1.8.1.nupkg`, it is `--source c:\downloads`.

+#### Notes on the Trial Version

+In the trial, package authoring features have nag warnings that require someone to manually hit the Enter key a random number of times.
+Do not attempt to automate Package Internalizer / Package Builder or `choco sync` when using a trial of C4B.
+Execute those things directly and see how well they work for you.

+There are no trial type messages for runtime features unless they need to use Package Builder (like `choco sync` does), which should allow you to test those features with other integration tools.

 ## Upgrading